dhannn/firefly-synchrony-simulation/README.md

 ### States
 We base our states on the existing theory of how fireflies work.
 Namely, we recognized the following states: `RECOVERING`, `READY` and `FLASH`.
-The state denotes that the firefly is still recovering and cannot flash at the next time step.
-The state means that, at any succeeding time step, the firefly has some chance of flashing.
+The `RECOVERING` state denotes that the firefly is still recovering and cannot flash at the next time step.
+The `READY` state means that, at any succeeding time step, the firefly has some chance of flashing.
 The `FLASH` state denotes the act of flashing.